OALM-Team/yrpf_graffiti/Readme.md

 # Graffiti for YRPF
-This package is a YRPF compatible only package.
+This package is a YRPF 1.2.4 compatible only package.
 The package provide a item (Spray can) and the possibility to apply graffiti on defined area You can define spots/graffiti in sv/config.lua

+## Requirements
+YRPF 1.2.4
+OnsetServer 1.2.2

 ## Items
 ```